-Larissa holds a BSc in Computer Science, an MPhil in Electrical Engineering from the University of Sao Paulo, studied Management Science at Lancaster University, and was a Visiting PhD Scholar at MIT.
-She has worked in a multitude of multidisciplinary projects: She has designed and developed expert systems for loan application evaluation, demand forecasting methods for large supply chains, digital imaging processing techniques, applications and methods to assist the early detection of Cancer, neuroimaging applications to assist the investigation of Epilepsy/Alzheimer’s disease, urban mobility and smart homes applications, augmented reality applications for smart buildings, and large scale data infrastructures for smart cities.
+I’ve worked in a multitude of multidisciplinary projects: I’ve designed and developed expert systems for loan application evaluation, demand forecasting methods for large supply chains, digital imaging processing techniques, applications and methods to assist the early detection of cancer, neuroimaging, urban mobility and smart homes applications, augmented reality applications for smart buildings, and large scale data infrastructures for smart cities.

 My academic experience started when I was 23 and was invited to teach in BSc in Computer Science and MBA in Logistic Systems programs.
 I was a Visiting Lecturer at University of Parana, a Teaching Assistant at UCL, Lancaster University, University of Sao Paulo, and a Lecturer at University Centre Barao de Maua.
 I’ve supervised/co-supervised over 20 BSc/MSc dissertations and projects, some of which were considered outstanding projects in software engineering (IoT, Smart Homes), and a project which became an embedded feature in the Microsoft Visual Studio.
 These projects were part of an alliance between UCL and organisations such as Microsoft, Satalia, Credit Suisse.

 I have published over 20 research papers in leading academic journals, books and conferences, and am a frequent conference speaker and my PhD thesis have been published as a book by the IET.